hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 ### `Sync`

-The second of these two trait is called [`Sync`](../std/marker/trait.Sync.html).
+The second of these traits is called [`Sync`](../std/marker/trait.Sync.html).
 When a type `T` implements `Sync`, it indicates to the compiler that something of this type has no possibility of introducing memory unsafety when used from multiple threads concurrently.

 For example, sharing immutable data with an atomic reference count is threadsafe.
-Rust provides a type like this, `Arc<T>`, and it implements `Sync`, so that it could be safely shared between threads.
+Rust provides a type like this, `Arc<T>`, and it implements `Sync`, so it is safe to share between threads.

 These two traits allow you to use the type system to make strong guarantees about the properties of your code under concurrency.
 Before we demonstrate